darkwyrm/smilodon/README.md

 # smilodon

-A text-based client for the [Anselus](https://anselus.org) platform written in Python released under the GPLv3 license.
+A text-based client for the [Anselus](https://anselus.org) platform written in Python released under the MIT license.

 ## Description